 (a) Project Site Characteristics and Methods.
 Do site characteristics support the proposed approach to providing fish passage?
 To what extent are the proposed actions feasible from a biological, engineering, and community perspective, including whether the proposed approach is technically sound, safe for the public, and uses appropriate methods and personnel?
-Do the proposed actions consider the full watershed, specifically if there are any other barriers in the watershed upstream and downstream of the project site and their passage status (total barrier, partial barrier, temporal barrier, etc.)?
+For projects including or solely focused on tribal capacity building, does the proposal describe a measurable approach to increase tribal participation in design, permitting, and review of fish passage projects?
 (8 points)